Focus groups are a useful tool for companies that want to perform extensive market research on their products and services.

 Is Apex Focus Group Legit?

 On the Apex homepage, it lists 824 ‘Active Participant’.
 We’re not sure what this means.
 Does the site have 824 members in total?
 If so, this is very low for a website entirely dedicated to providing focus group opportunities.
+We’ve also accessed the site numerous times spanning months, and this number has remained unchanged.

 Conclusion: We’d stay away from this one.
 It’s not clear whether Apex Focus Group is a scam or is legitimate.
 The lack of user reviews combined with strange inconsistencies on their website definitely raises some eyebrows.
-If you’re looking for legitimate focus group opportunities, we suggest skipping Apex and instead, becoming a member of any of the sites listed above.
+If you’re looking for legitimate focus group opportunities, we suggest skipping Apex and instead, becoming a member of any of the groups listed above.

-Finding focus group jobs
+Finding the top focus group jobs

 If you’re looking for a focus group job, remember that participating is more akin to a side-hustle than full-time employment.
 Being selected as a respondent for a focus group is a combination of being part of the right demographic, as well as luck; if you apply too late or are just outside of the types of people researchers are looking to interview, you might not be selected for an upcoming focus group.